vinitatandulkar/agrica/CONTRIBUTING.md

 Here are some suggestions you should be following while contributing to this repository:

-💡 First of all, read the contributing guidelines.
+💡 First of all, read the contributing guidelines.<br>
-💡 Always check properly if the issue you wish to create,already exist or not.
+💡 Always check properly if the issue you wish to create,already exist or not.<br>
-💡 Ask for the issue that you plan to complete.
+💡 Ask for the issue that you plan to complete.<br>
-💡 Commit message should be of the stated syntax.
+💡 Commit message should be of the stated syntax.<br>
-💡 Add comments to codes.
+💡 Add comments to codes.<br>
-💡 In algorithms always commit programs that take dynamic input and more preferably through stdin over reading a file.
+💡 In algorithms always commit programs that take dynamic input and more preferably through stdin over reading a file.<br>
-💡 When naming the functions or variables use meaningfull name instead of a1,a2,a3.
+💡 When naming the functions or variables use meaningfull name instead of a1,a2,a3.<br>
-💡 Every PR would be reviewed before it gets merged.
+💡 Every PR would be reviewed before it gets merged.<br>